+This cinnamon roll recipe makes rolls that are fluffy and delicious.
 Soft dough is filled with sweet cinnamon sugar, rolled up, and baked to perfection.
-Top it off with a buttery frosting for the perfect bite!
+Top it off with a cream cheese frosting for the perfect bite!

-Although they take a bit of time, cinnamon rolls are easy to make so don’t be intimidated by the yeast.
+Although they take a bit of time, homemade cinnamon rolls are easy to make so don’t be intimidated by the yeast.

 - Cinnamon Sugar Filling: The filling for these cinnamon buns is a mixture of brown sugar and ground cinnamon.
 You can use dark or light brown sugar.